-The School of Medicine grants the status of PI as a matter of privilege to all individuals with a faculty appointment in the HR payroll system.
+The School of Medicine grants the status of PI as a matter of privilege to regular rank faculty members, as specified by their job codes.
 Duke University policy on PI Status may be found in the Duke Faculty Handbook Appendix P: Policies Related to Research, Principal Investigator Status Section.

 How to assess if an individual has PI status for the School of Medicine

 Individuals who are eligible to serve as Principal Investigator on applications for externally funded research projects are marked with a PI flag in the Sponsored Projects System (SPS).
 Contact your ORA Represtative for further information.

 Individuals who are non-regular rank faculty members may be granted eligibility to serve as a PI with the prior approval of unit, school and management center leadership.
 Further information may be found in myRESEARCHpath.